-Walsh's anger and frustration over a "bumbling" police investigation of
+Walsh's anger and frustration over a "bumbling" police investigation of his

 son's murder is evident throughout.
 According to Walsh, the Hollywood,